nstalder13/Homeostatic-plasticity/README.txt

 To run the code:
 python3 test.py

-The results are then saved in the resulting Folder inside the Results folder.
+The results are then saved in the resulting folder inside the Results folder.